Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 | Wiki Medical | Long-context coherence, encyclopedic depth | Too short, added unwanted Markdown formatting |

-The key insight: same model (Claude Sonnet 4.5), same seeds - the only difference is Dataframer’s agentic scaffold.
+The same model, the same seeds.
+The only difference is DataFramer’s agentic scaffold.

 Deep Dive: Wikisource